-Dabrafenib is given in a capsule form and is typically taken twice a day, 12 hours apart, at the same time each day.
-Dabrafenib capsules should be taken on an empty stomach (1 hour before or 2 hours after meals) and should not be opened, crushed, broken or chewed.
+Dabrafenib is given in a capsule form and is typically taken twice a day, 12 hours apart, at the same times each day.
+Dabrafenib capsules should be taken on an empty stomach (1 hour before or 2 hours after eating) and should not be opened, crushed, broken or chewed.
 A missed dose can be taken up to 6 hours before the next scheduled dose.
 Do not take two doses at once to make up for a missed dose.

-There are a number of things you can do to manage the side effects of Dabrafenib.
+There are a number of things you can do to manage the side effects of dabrafenib.
 Talk to your doctor or nurse about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common side effects: